 Look at the percent of students who receive financial aid.
 If most students receive financial aid, then it's likely that you will get aid if you meet their expectations.

 Look at the percentage of students who return to the university after Freshman year.
 Colleges WANT students to attend for all four years.
 Returning students mean they are generally happy with the college overall.

 What percent of students actually graduate in 4 years?
 Parents often assume their children will graduate in 4 years, but that's harder at some schools than it is at others.
 If many students take 6 years to graduate, you will be paying 50% more for that college.

 Find out what percentage of students are employed when they graduate.
 Look at what percentage of graduates are accepted into graduate programs too.
 If a large percentage are accepted into law school or medical school, that can indicate success for other students as well.

 Look at these books and more to read details about each college.
 Now listen up, these college books are HUGE - really as big as the old "Yellow Pages" from a major city!
 Bigger than a college Chemistry book!
 So here is what you need to do... read JUST the pages with the 20 or so colleges that you are considering.
 Don't read the whole book (PLEASE don't read the whole book!)
 Don't get overwhelmed.
 But do read every single word about the few colleges you are interested in.
 Some of the details of college statistics are tiny but can be hugely important.

 Before you invest in purchasing or reading these monstrous books, begin your college search at a college fair.
 Then do your research on the colleges so you can have a manageable list of colleges where you would like your child to apply.
-In addition to college fairs, attending a college in person on campus (or during a pandemic, online virtually!).
-I can explain more about that process in my article here.
+In addition to college fairs, visit the college campus in person if possible..
+I can explain more about that process in my article, Visit Colleges in the Spring.
 After your research and college visits, your goal is to have 4-8 colleges where your child will be applying.
 That will make your reading in the following books much more manageable.

 Here are some resource books to help you: